rrumale/machine-learning-live-labs/oml-services-v2/oml-notebook-and-automl-ui/oml-notebook-and-automl-ui.md

 * In the Autonomous Database instance details page.
 Click on the Service Console button.
   ![ADB-instance-home](images/prerequisites-screenshot-22.jpg)

 * A new page with the service console is opened.
-In the Overview section we see the details of this specific instance.
-We can go to the Development section in the left side.
+In the Overview section, we see the details of this specific instance.
+We can go to the Development section on the left side.
   ![ADB-service-console](images/prerequisites-screenshot-23.jpg)